JulioGuillermo/godeep/README.md

 	1, 2, 3,
 }, 3, 3)

-// Let's make some math operation to the matrices add := tensor.Add[float32](m1, m2)
+// Let's perform some mathematical operations on the matrices add := tensor.Add[float32](m1, m2)
 // Note: this mul operation is not a matrix multiplication or dot product
 // is a simple multiplication of each component of the matrices